microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 1. Log in to the Azure portal.
 1. In the top-of-center command window in the portal, type "app reg" and select the item "App registrations" that appears.
 You will see a list of current application registrations.
 1. At the top of the page click the **+ New registration** link.
 You are taken to the **Register an application page**.
-1. You must provide a name for your application registration.
-For the purposes of this lab, use `saas-workshop-single-tenant` as the name of this app registration.
+1. For the purposes of this lab, use `saas-workshop-single-tenant` as the name of this app registration.
 1. At the bottom of the page, click the **Register** button.

-#### Add a secret
+#### **Add a secret**

 Here you will add a secret to the app registration.
-Make sure to copy and paste the secret somewhere you can access it later.
+Make sure to copy and paste the secret value somewhere you can access it later.

 1. Click into the **saas-workshop-single-tenant** application registration.
-1. In the lef-hand menu, find the Manage menu and click the **Certificates and secrets** link.
+1. In the lef-hand menu, find the **Manage** menu and click the **Certificates and secrets** link.
 1. Create a new new client secret.
     1. Give it a description.
     1. CHoose an expiration date.
 The 6-month default should be fine.